-Set in the beautiful hills of Cotsworld overlooking Broadway and the Vale of Evesham is the Cotswold Lavender Farm.
+Set in the beautiful hills of Cotswold overlooking Broadway and the Vale of Evesham is the Cotswold Lavender Farm.
 53 acres of lavender fields are harvested and distilled by traditional methods and aged for a year before use.
 The most amazing thing about this field is that you can actually visit the distillery and experience how the distillation takes place.
 Cotswold lavender fields also have a cute barn shop and tea room.
 Be sure to try their popular Lavender & Lemon cake!

 Where: Cadwell farm, Arlesey Rd, Ickleford, Hitchin SG5 3UA